Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Introduction

 Though these works about balancing the adversarial performance and naturalness of adversarial examples have been exploited, it is still challenging to generate the AEs that can fool human eyes and object detectors simultaneously.
-First, most of the works in the classification task can not be transferred to the object detection task directly.
-It is because that AEs of these methods in classification tasks are stationary and are designed for single images.
-For instance, the adversarial camouflage in \cite{duan2020adversarial} has a good visual effect, but it is not suitable for moving objects like soldiers and cars.
-In their work, it is hard to select a suitable image style to match the constant changing backgrounds.
-Second, existing camouflages towards object detectors are usually required to ensure their own naturalness, like the simile face, which can not be adaptive to the changing environments, resulting in the problem that AEs are easily observed by human eyes.
-Third, Wang et al. \cite{wang2021dualdaac} made some attempts to generate the AEs that can fool human eyes and object detectors simultaneously.
-They generate individual camouflage by extracting the dominant color features and optimizing a patch that looks close to the dominant color.
-However, the generation of individual digital camouflage by extracting dominant color features is relatively cumbersome, and the optimized patch is not practical enough for real-world scenarios such as military environments.
+First, since the AEs of most of the works in classification tasks are stationary and designed for the single image, they can not be transferred to the object detection task directly.
+For instance, the adversarial camouflage proposed by Dual et al. \cite{duan2020adversarial} has a natural visual effect in the classification task, which can matain the specific style.
+But it is not suitable for moving objects like soldiers and cars, because it is difficult to select the suitable image style to match the constantchanging backgrounds.
+Second, existing camouflages towards object detectors are usually required to ensure their own naturalness, like the simile face, which also can not be adaptive to the changing environments due to the problem that AEs are easily observed by human eyes.